Civil Asset Forfeiture Law in Washington – All You Need to Know

-Defending your property against forfeiture
+Defending your cash and property against forfeiture

 Usually, individuals that wish to protect their property or cash from forfeiture will have a limited amount of time within which to enter a defense.
 This is why it is absolutely important that you contact a skilled Washington asset forfeiture attorney immediately.